Cloud-Heroes-Forge/ifio/README.md

 # ifio.py

 ifio.py is a Python script that automates the process of running storage performance tests using the `fio` package.
-It allows users to easily specify block sizes, read percentages, and other parameters to test, and generates a set of reports with the results.
+It allows users to easily specify any number of  block sizes, read percentages, and other parameters to test, and generates a set of reports with the results.

 This automatically determines the queue depth for each test, taking the guess work out for you.
-The script also sends email notifications when the tests are complete.
+The script also generates and saves graphical reports as well as results in both json and csv when the tests are complete.

+All without the need for additional scripts to wrap around fio!

 ## Requirements